 When the team functions well, you can expect good results in the other categories.
 Our discussion will consider team health checks, collaboration and siloing, automated testing, bugs, and production metrics.

-I used to ask my teams at Smartly.io to react to these statements every six months:
+I used to ask my teams at Smartly.io to react to these statements in a survey every six months:

 The team's bug backlog is manageable